Tom Aspinall’s next fight: Interim title bout confirmed for UFC 304

 When is Tom Aspinall’s next fight?

-Aspinall revealed on his TikTok account that he would be the headliner for a UFC pay-per-view card this summer in Manchester, England.
+Aspinall revealed on his TikTok account that he would be in the co-main event for the UFC 304 card on July 27 in Manchester, England.

-While this isn’t the total confirmation that fans hoped for, it aligns with Dana White’s recent comments about the UFC returning to Manchester.
+While this isn’t the title fight Aspinall was seeking vs Jones, it aligns with Dana White’s recent comments about the UFC returning to Manchester.

 Who is Tom Aspinall fighting next?

-Curtis Blaydes represents the only blemish on Aspinall’s UFC record to this point.
-In the first round of their July 23, 2022 bout, the champion delivered a hard kick that ultimately tore his own MCL and meniscus, resulting in a knockout victory for Blaydes.
+In the first round of their July 23, 2022 bout, Aspinall delivered a hard kick that ultimately tore his own MCL and meniscus, resulting in a knockout victory for Blaydes only 15 seconds after the opening bell.

 Will Tom Aspinall fight Jon Jones?

-That injury opened the door for Aspinall to compete for the interim heavyweight strap while Jones recovered.
+But that injury opened the door for Aspinall to compete for the interim heavyweight strap while Jones was on the shelf.
 He seized a dominant knockout victory against Sergei Pavlovich at UFC 295.

-White maintains that Jones’ next fight will come against Stipe Miocic but ensures fans that whoever wins out of those two will be fighting Aspinall next — assuming he retains his interim title in Manchester.
+White has ensured fans that whoever wins out of Jones and Miocic will be fighting Aspinall next — assuming he retains his interim title in Manchester against Blaydes.

 Tom Aspinall’s career UFC record